underscoreio/essential-scala/src/pages/intro/objects.md

 res22: String = hello
 ~~~

-You may wonder in what order are the various expression in a method call evaluated?
-They are evaluated left-to-right, before the method is called.
+In what order are the various expressions in a method call evaluated?
+Method parameters are evaluated left-to-right, before the method is called.
 So in the expression

 ~~~ scala
 "Hello world!".take(2 + 3)